debops/debops/docs/debops-playbooks/guides/getting-started.rst

    If you are using Debian Jessie or other distributions based on it as the base install, by default OpenSSH server configured by the installer will disallow password authentication on the ``root`` account.
-You can either enable it manually in the :file:`/etc/ssh/sshd_config` file, or configure a separate admin account and use that to bootstrap the host.
+You can either enable it manually in the :file:`/etc/ssh/sshd_config` file, use public key authentication (see 'man authorized_keys' and 'man ssh-copy-id'), or configure a separate admin account and use that to bootstrap the host.

 An important part of the environment is correctly configured DNS.
 Some of the DebOps roles expect a configured domain - it doesn't need to be a real, global